Financial institutions and identification

 Before you open an account with a financial institution, they are obliged to establish your identity and verify your address.
 This requirement is set down in anti-money laundering legislation.
 Financial institutions include banks, building societies and credit unions.

 When you are opening an account you cannot use the same document as proof of both your identity and your address.
-The requirements set out here are minimum requirements and the bank can look for further information.
+The bank may decide to use any of the following documents for verification, and they can also look for further information.

 Proof of identity

 The bank can request any of the following documents as proof of identity:

 - A valid passport

 - A National Age Card (issued by An Garda Síochána)